Ba'athist Iraq: Early years, Iran–Iraq War and aftermath (1979–1990)

-On 17 July 1981, on the 13th anniversary of a bloodless coup, Ardulfurataini was adopted as the official national anthem of Iraq, with its lyrics mentioned of prominent figures in Iraqi history, including Saladin, Harun al-Rashid and al-Muthanna ibn Haritha, along with the last verse extolled by Ba'athism.
+On 17 July 1981, on the 13th anniversary of the bloodless 1968 coup, Ardulfurataini was adopted as the official national anthem of Iraq, with its lyrics mentioned of prominent figures in Iraqi history, including Saladin, Harun al-Rashid and al-Muthanna ibn Haritha, along with the last verse extolled by Ba'athism.

 In 1982, Iran counter-attacked and was successful in driving the Iraqis back into Iraq.
 That year alone, an estimated 40,000 Iraqis were taken prisoner.
 The defeats of 1982 were a blow to Iraq.
 With the economic situation worsening because of falling oil prices (and the rising military budget), the Iraqi standard of living worsened.
 The Revolutionary Command Council and the Ba'ath Military Command, Regional Command and National Command met in an extraordinary session in 1982 (with Saddam absent), to discuss the possibility of a ceasefire proposal to the Iranian government.
 The ceasefire proposal made at the meeting was rejected by the Iranian government.
 If the proposal had been accepted Saddam would have not have survived politically, since it was supported by all members of the Regional Command, National Command and the Revolutionary Command Council.
 It was at this time that rumours started circulating that Hussein would step down as president to make way for al-Bakr, the former president.
 As events proved, this did not happen and al-Bakr died in 1982 under mysterious circumstances.
 Bloodshed during the conflict nearly led to a mutiny led by Maher Abd al-Rashid, father-in-law of Saddam's second son.
 Rashid began public criticism, and claimed that loss of life could have been averted if not for Saddam's meddling into military affairs.
 This confrontation with the military led to the greater independence of military planning from Ba'athist-leadership interference.
 Shortly afterwards, the Iraqi Air Force once again established air superiority.
 The turn of events caused the Iraqi government to focus on Iraqi Kurdistan which had revolted.
 Saddam appointed his cousin Ali Hasan al-Majid as military chief in Kurdistan. al-Majid initiated the al-Anfal campaign; chemical weapons were used against civilians.
-In April 1988, after a series of Iraqi military victories, a ceasefire was agreed between Iraq and Iran; the war is commonly considered status quo ante bellum.
+In April 1988, after a series of Iraqi victories, a ceasefire was agreed between Iraq and Iran; the war is commonly considered status quo ante bellum.
+In 1989, Saddam Hussein initiated a campaign to strengthen Iraqi nationalism by rebuilding ancient temples and palaces, encouraging all Iraqis to view their country as the cradle of civilization in justification for war with Iran.